aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 SOCI is integrated into Bottlerocket latest AMIs and simplify setup and configuration through Bottlerocket APIs as in the example below.

+In Bottlerocket, SOCI's data dir is configured at `/var/lib/soci-snapshotter`, to take advantage of instances with NVMe disks, we will need to configure ephemeral storage through Bottlerocket's Settings API, replacing `instanceStorePolicy: RAID0` with `[settings.bootstrap-commands.k8s-ephemeral-storage]` as you can see below, we added `/var/lib/soci-snapshotter` as a bind dir.

 ```yaml
 apiVersion: karpenter.k8s.aws/v1
 kind: EC2NodeClass